Akkuma/eslint/docs/rules/no-unused-vars.md

 })();
 ```

+#### Ignore identifiers that match specific patterns

+* `varsIgnorePattern` - all variables that match this regexp pattern will not be checked.
+* `argsIgnorePattern` - all arguments that match this regexp pattern will not be checked.

 ## When Not to Use It

 If you don't want to be notified about unused variables or function arguments, you can safely turn this rule off.